ShynBui/LegalKnowledgeBot/README.md

 ```
 ## Project Function

-1. This is the server that provides our RESTful API.
+1. This is the server that provides system RESTful API.
-2. The system uses techniques to optimize and secure the system such as authentication, authorization, and RESTful API, CI/CD.
+2. The system uses techniques to optimize and secure the system such as authentication, authorization, and RESTful API, CI/CD, Docker.

 ## Usage